Dynamics of information structure in language contact

 - 14.06.2021 Course "Herkunftssprachen" at the institute of German linguistics, University of Stuttgart.

 Topic of the presentation: RUEG Project.
 Word order in heritage Russian: What drives the difference between heritage speakers and monolinguals?
-(Yulia Zuban)
+(Zuban Yulia)

 Yulia Zuban gave a talk about the RUEG project (ist goals, methodology, topics, investigated languages, etc) and word order in heritage Russian in the US.
 The results of the word order study revealed that heritage speakers in the US differed from monolinguals regarding the frequency of some word orders (SVO and OVS), but not the others (SOV, OSV).
 Heritage speakers produced significantly more SVO and less OVS orders than monolinguals, but they only did so in some particular situations, i.e., written and formal.
 The differences between heritage speakers and monolinguals could not be easily attributed to transfer from English, but they are rather a result of lack of formal instruction of heritage speakers in Russian.